Abdob/QPSK/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/ZyHpjHddlck/0.jpg)](https://www.youtube.com/watch?v=ZyHpjHddlck&feature=youtu.be)

 # Passthrough
-The passthrough system is essentially a repeater which passes the raw signal through the LimeSDR with the goal of minimizing any any affects on the signal.
+The passthrough system is essentially a repeater which passes the raw signal through the LimeSDR with the goal of minimizing any affects on the signal.
 The system includes a digial gain to ensure the signal's power isn't dissipated as it passes through the system.

 ![GitHub Logo](/Diagrams/passthrough.jpg)